vkoskiv/c-ray/README.md

 macOS:
 1. Install SDL2
 2. Open the .xcodeproj file in Xcode
-3. Edit scheme by clicking 'C-Ray' in top right, make sure 'Use custom working directory' is ticked and set it to the 'output' directory of this project.
+3. Edit scheme by clicking 'C-Ray' in top right, make sure 'Use custom working directory' is ticked and set it to the root directory of this project.
 4. Build&Run with CMD+R

 Linux:
 1. Install SDL2 (See installing SDL below)
 2. Run 'make'
 3. Suggest a fix to my makefile because it didn't link SDL2 on your platform.
+4. Check that the inputFile path in scene.c has ../
 4. Run binary in ./bin/

 Windows: